engi-su/open_project_docs/source/index.rst

 Welcome to Open Project Engi's documentation!
 ===================================

 Let's start your Open Project journey...

-And we are worning you!
+And we are warning you!